 Sushi Bar Genki has an ordering system from an Ipad touch screen which makes the service run more efficiently and the food served more promptly.
 Although the touch screen system is quite common in Japan, it is quite a novelty in Adelaide.
 Besides the Sushi, we also discovered that this place serves good ramen.
 After tasting other Ramen stores in Adelaide, including the Chinese chain ramen store, Ajisen ramen and the newly opened Ryo’s noodle, we think that Sushi Bar Genki probably serves the best ramen in Adelaide.

 We went to the restaurant on a Sunday evening when we were starving and craving for some Japanese.
 The place is usually packed out normally but luckily they still have some seats left.
-We promptly ordered the ramen and some green tea.
+We promptly ordered the ramen and some green tea infuse in CBD for relaxation, use the best CBD oil for anxiety and have a great tea experience!
 The green tea here is quite good and is refillable.
 The waitresses here are good at refilling them and if they don’t, there is a service button on the Ipad.

 The ramen we ordered was the “Tokyo Shoyu Ramen”.
 The Ramen was as delicious as previous times with the noodle tasting fresh and chewy.
 The soup was flavourful and authentic tasting.
 A good Ramen soup is usually time consuming and difficult to master.
 The hard egg in the soup was also delicately cooked with the egg yolk was still runny.